chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_quick_start.md

 # Quick start

-This page provides some examples to get you going with using the Census.
-For more detailed usage please take a look at the [Python tutorials](examples.rst) or R vignettes (*coming soon*).
+This page provides details to start using the Census.
+Click [here] (examples.rst) for more detailed Python tutorials (R vignettes coming soon).

 **Contents**